dcodesdev/rustfinity.com/challenges/declaring-variables/description.md

-In this challenge, you will implement a function `calculate_area` that computes the area of a rectangle using a given width and height.
-The purpose of this exercise is to practice variable declaration, arithmetic operations, and using helper functions.
+In this challenge, you will implement a function `calculate_area` that computes the area of a rectangle using a given `width` and `height`.
+The purpose of this exercise is to practice variable declaration.

 ## Your Task